kapouer/window-page/README.md

 Options:

-- vary (boolean, or "build", "patch", "focus", default false) Overrides how pathname, query, hash are compared to previous state.
+- vary (boolean, or "build", "patch", "fragment", default false) Overrides how pathname, query, hash are compared to previous state.
   `true` re-routes the page; and varying on a chain runs the next chains too.
   Example: reload after a form login.